ambernegi/Documentation/docs/design-thinking.md

 # Design Thinking Process & Impact

-Our approach to documentation and design is rooted in empathy, clarity, and continuous improvement.
-We believe that great documentation should not only inform but also empower developers to build amazing applications.
+My approach to documentation and design is rooted in empathy, clarity, and continuous improvement.
+I believe that great documentation should not only inform but also empower developers to build amazing applications.

 ## Our Design Philosophy

 ### User-Centered Approach

-We focus on understanding the real needs and objectives of our audience, prioritizing substance over unnecessary features.
-Every design decision is made with the developer experience in mind.
+Focus on understanding the real needs and objectives of our audience, prioritizing substance over unnecessary features.
+Every design decision should be made with the developer experience in mind.

 ### Accessibility First

-Both dark and light modes are available, ensuring comfort and accessibility for every user.
-We maintain proper contrast ratios and support keyboard navigation for all users.
+Over 70% developers opt for dark themes in their IDEs.
+Why not make the documentation also feel like home?
+To do that, both dark and light modes are available, ensuring comfort and accessibility for every user.
+Maintaining proper contrast ratios along with supporting keyboard navigation.

 ### Clear, Step-by-Step Journey

-The documentation is structured to guide users through each task, making complex processes approachable and transparent.
-We break down complex concepts into digestible, actionable steps.
+The documentation is structured to answer the what, why, and how of the service or API.
+Not everyone needs all the information.

+### Write for a Wide Audience Base
+A user can be a college graduate experimenting with an API for a college project, or a CTO of a big tech company.
+There should be enough substance for both.
+For example, the CTO should be able to look at documentation to understand API pricing and evaluate whether it will help their team meet next quarter's business goals.

 ## Design Thinking Process